*This post may contain some affiliate links for your convenience. Click here to read my full disclosure policy.

 In potty training my 3 oldest kids, I saw firsthand how even kids close in age and raised exactly the same all responded differently.

-The best thing we can do to prepare for potty training is learn as much as we can.
-We want to get as many tools in our parenting toolbox so that we have options when it comes to picking a potty training strategy.
+The best thing we can do to prepare for potty training is learn as much as we can and get as many potty training tips as possible.
+So you are in the right place!

 I cannot overstate this enough.
 You wanting it more than anything in the world does not count.